janschill/uni-jali/notes/partial_evaluation.md

     - current point of control
 * store
     - current values of all program variables
+    - values of static variables
+    - values of dynamic variables are unknown

 Specialization Time is the time where optimize/reduce our Abstract Syntax Tree by returning a reduced one, that has been partially evaluated at some states.

+Specialized program point (pp, vs) represents a set of states of the subject program's computation.

+Poly is called the set of all specialized program points that are reachable.

 * reduce program with given input (not all is given yet)
 * during specialization time (when not all inputs are given)